lost-melody/IgnisNiriShell/README.md

 - _Notification_ service is required in `NotificationPopups` and `ControlCenter`.
   - `NotificationPopups` can be disabled by commenting it out in `config.py`.
   - `NotificationCenter` can be removed from `ControlCenter`'s blueprint file.
-- _Wallpaper_ service is also initialized there, and can be commented out if other wallpaper services are used.
+- _Wallpaper_ service is also initialized in `config.py`, and can be commented out if other wallpaper services are used.

 ## Integrations